 - Navigating Friendships Online (Year 5 to 8) – this session is designed to help tweens/teens navigate the complicated world of social media to keep friendships healthy online.

-- Find Your Tribe (Year 4 to 7) – this session is designed to help kids discover a sense of true belonging by reflecting on friendship groups, cliques, and fitting-in.
+- Friendship Groups (Year 4 to 7) – this session is designed to help kids discover a sense of true belonging by reflecting on friendship groups, cliques, and fitting-in.

 KEEPING KIDS CONNECTED ACTIVITIES: